Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Related Work

-{\bf Parallel Fuzzing.} Another research similar to ensemble fuzzing is parallel fuzzing.
+{\bf Parallel Fuzzing.} Another research area similar to ensemble fuzzing is parallel fuzzing, which typically improves code coverage and vulnerability discovery by executing multiple independent or partially synchronized instances concurrently.
 Xu et al.~\cite{xu2017designing} observe that AFL significantly slows down when it runs on 120 cores in parallel and design new operating primitives for fuzzing to improve the execution speed.
 Liang et al.~\cite{liang2018pafl} propose a task partitioning method based on branch coverage bitmaps of the target program, with each fuzzer responsible for executing its assigned program branches.
+Pham et al.~\cite{pham2021towards} assign seeds to different worker processes to drive fuzzing instances toward different regions of the program space.
 Wang et al.~\cite{wang2021facilitating} introduce a task partitioning model based on edge coverage to ensure that parallel fuzzing instances execute mutually exclusive and balanced tasks.
 Gu et al.~\cite{gu2022group} adopt a group-based corpus scheduling strategy, selecting high-quality seeds by combining energy and difference scores to improve testing efficiency and reduce task conflicts.
 Chen et al.~\cite{chen2023mufuzz} restructure parallel fuzzing using a microservice architecture, alleviating synchronization blocking through concurrent microservices and reducing state synchronization via state partitioning.
-Liang et al.~\cite{liang2024dodrio} optimize taint-analysis-based parallel fuzzing through real-time synchronization and load-balance task dispatch, minimizing redundant behaviors and maximizing the utilization of computing resources.
-Parallel fuzzing typically improves code coverage and vulnerability discovery by executing multiple independent or partially synchronized instances concurrently.
-Existing research focuses on task allocation, state synchronization, and load balancing among instances to prevent redundant computation and resource waste.
-In contrast, ensemble fuzzing emphasizes the collaboration of multiple fuzzing strategies, leveraging their complementary strengths to enhance vulnerability detection capabilities.
+Liang et al.~\cite{liang2024dodrio} optimize taint-analysis-based parallel fuzzing through real-time synchronization and load-balanced task dispatch, minimizing redundant behaviors and maximizing the utilization of computing resources.
+This related research primarily focuses on task allocation and state synchronization to prevent redundant computation and resource waste.
+Although existing parallel fuzzing tools can manage multiple fuzzer instances, they do not conduct in-depth research on test resource scheduling, which relies on testers to configure manually.
+In contrast, \toolName uses test resources (e.g., CPU cores) as scheduling units.
+It dynamically allocates these test resources to different base fuzzers based on their performance.
+While Kraken's scheme~\cite{zhou2025kraken} for dynamically optimizing parallelism (to determine the number of running instances) also uses test resources as scheduling units, its core task is to analyze the optimal number of instances.
+The task of \toolName is to analyze the percentage of test resources obtained by each base fuzzer.
+Furthermore, regarding evaluation mechanisms, parallel fuzzing frameworks evaluate seeds (using a single metric such as branch coverage) to determine if the seed is sufficiently effective to be synchronized across instances or further modified.
+They do not evaluate the relative effectiveness of individual fuzzing instances. \toolName, on the other hand, evaluates the fuzzers themselves globally and comparatively by formulating the allocation as an MAB problem.
+By employing an unnormalized, multidimensional seed evaluation strategy (incorporating dimensions such as deep edges and unique crashes), Legion dynamically calculates the standard deviation of these metrics across all active instances.
+This dynamically adjusts the weight of each metric, ensuring resources are distributed based on true comparative performance rather than isolated, local seed value.